Case Study – Three Wise Monkeys

 Due to the scale of the project and the way in which the concept took form, I realised I needed to incorporate and embrace a new style into my work – graffiti.
 With the help of local artist @brewsup he taught me the basics and gave me some of his time and talent and worked with me with elements of the project.
 His personal style added a new dimension to the work and also hints to the New York art vibe which inspired me in the first place.

-On a personal note, when I was halfway into the project when I was diagnosed with the Big C. I had to down tools and get myself sorted out, but thanks to the amazing NHS and family I have made a full recovery.
-It meant the project took a lot longer to complete but in a way it means a thousand times more than it would have done to me as its creation is part of my journey to recovery.
+On a personal note, when I was halfway into the project, I was diagnosed with the Big C. I had to down tools and get myself sorted out, but thanks to the amazing NHS and family I have made a full recovery.
+It meant the project took a lot longer to complete, but in a way it means a thousand times more to me if I hadn’t of had it.
+It’s creation is part of my journey to recovery.

-I hope that this space becomes the unique live music venue that Colchester has been missing for a while and I am so proud to have been part of its creation.
-I hope that in years to come people will still be talking about nights they have had in the space, maybe love stories that began or the first time they saw a band that started their own story.
+I hope that this space becomes the unique live music venue that Colchester has been missing for a while, and I am so proud to have been part of its creation.
+I hope that in years to come people will still be talking about nights they have had there, maybe love stories that began or the first time they saw a band that started their own story.